sdiehl/subpy/README.md

 The input to the ``checker`` can be either a Module, Function or source code as string.
-It returns a dictionary of lists keyed by the ``feature`` and the values with the line numbers where the feature is detected.
+It returns a dictionary of lists keyed by the ``feature`` enumeration code and the values with the line numbers where the feature is detected.

 ```python
 >>> from subpy import checker